SirToffski/WireGuard-Ligase/README.md

   * New features:
     * Public IP of the machine on which the script is runnign is now automatically fetched via AWS `curl https://checkip.amazonaws.com`
     * Script now also checks if it's running on a supported OS and whether WireGuard is installed.
 If WireGuard is not installed, the script will offer to install it.
+    * The script now customizes firewall rules based on the disstribution.
+On CentOS `firewall-cmd` will ne used.
+On Arch, Debian, Fedora, Manjaro and Ubuntu netfilter `iptables` are used.
+Furthermore, for the latter distributions, the script chooses an appropriate way to save netfilter rules.
+For example, on Debian and Ubuntu, `iptables-persistent` will be installed.
+On Fedora, netfilter rules are saved with `/sbin/service iptables save`.
+Finally, on Arch and Manjaro, systemd `iptables.service` is used with configuration saved to `/etc/iptables/iptables.rules`.

 ## TODO